-365 Data Centers Services, LLC (“365”) is pleased to provide this SLA in support of “Covered Services.”
+365 Data Centers Services, LLC (“365”) is pleased to provide this Service Level Agreement (“SLA”) in support of “Covered Services,” as defined below.

 “365 Network” means a data communications network comprised of 365-owned and operated transport and/or Internet Protocol (“IP”) routing infrastructure, consisting solely of selected 365 points of presence (“POPs”) at which 365 has installed measurement devices (“Selected POPs”) (i) within the United States and the connections between them in the forty-eight continental United States (the “North American Network”), (ii) within Europe and the United States and the trans-Atlantic connections between such Selected POPs (the “Trans-Atlantic Network”), and (iii) within Asia and the United States and the trans-Pacific connections between such Selected POPs (the “Trans-Pacific Network”).

 “Cloud Service Outage” means an instance in which the “high availability” (i.e., active and redundant, or primary and secondary) features are unable to restore services successfully between production servers.
 A Cloud Service Outage will not include downtime associated with virtual machines that are automatically restarted on other production servers with spare capacity in the event of a server failure within the server resource pool.

 “Covered Service” means any of the following 365 services contracted for by Customer pursuant to a Master Services Agreement with 365 (“MSA”), each as more fully described in the MSA or service orders entered into thereunder: Colocation Licenses (including Power Service and Environmental Service); Dedicated Server Services; Network Services; Cross-Connect Services; Managed Firewall Services; Enterprise Virtual Solutions Services; Support Services; and Remote-Hands.

 “Customer” means a purchaser of or subscriber to any Covered Service.